mbocon/EmailJS_tutorial/README.md

 ## EmailJS Tutorial

-Prerequisite: You should have a React project ready to use.
+PREREQUISITE: You should have a React project ready to use.
 If not create one in the terminal by running the command npx create-react-app YourAppName

 WHY EMAILJS?

 - EmailJS allows you to incorporate an email form on the front end with no need for a backend or any server side code.
 This can be a great feature for front-end only portfolio sites.
 This prevents you from having to use the default anchor tag with a mailto: in the href.

-# Step 1) Create an EmailJS Account
+## Step 1) Create an EmailJS Account

 - Go to https://www.emailjs.com/ and create an account.
 To use with a portfolio the free acount plan is more than enough, you get up to 200 emails per month.

-# Step 2) Configuring EmailJS
+## Step 2) Configuring EmailJS

 - Once you've created your emailJS account, you will need to configure an email service as well as an email template to organize the content that will come from your React form.